nicomem/beets/docs/plugins/mbcollection.rst

 -------------

 To configure the plugin, make a ``mbcollection:`` section in your configuration file.
-There is one option available:
+The following options are available:

 - **auto**: Automatically amend your MusicBrainz collection whenever you import a new album.